- What is a complaint?

 8. What happens after TEA receives the complaint?

 Correspondence and complaints are forwarded to the appropriate TEA office for proper review.
 TEA reviews the complaint to ensure that TEA has jurisdiction and authority to intervene or investigate.
 We also determine whether the complaint contains enough information to decide whether there is a violation of school law, if the allegation is true.
-If the complaint is insufficient or TEA does not have authority to address the complaint, we will notify the complainant in approximately 10 working days.
+If the complaint is insufficient or TEA does not have authority to address the complaint, we will notify the complainant.

 If an investigation is authorized, the TEA sends a written notice to the district superintendent and complainant.
 The notice provides parties an opportunity to submit more information.
 After a preliminary review, the TEA notifies involved parties of the disposition of the complaint.
 By rule, the TEA must provide districts an opportunity for informal reviews or educators an opportunity to participate in a conference before finalizing the decision.